dstubbs95/python-renamer/README.md

 python-renamer
 ==============

-Python script to rename files in current directory by adding numbers to the beginning of a file in the order of creation date.
+Python script to rename files in current directory by adding numbers to the beginning of a file in the order of modification date.

 ** REQUIRES PYTHON 3